-There are a variety of valuable programs that play a part in attacking childhood hunger.
-However, Kids’ Food Basket is the only anti-hunger organization dedicated to attacking childhood hunger in these distinctive ways:
+There are a variety of valuable programs that play a part in the community solution to childhood hunger.
+However, Kids’ Food Basket is the only anti-hunger organization dedicated to creating a community solution to childhood hunger in these distinctive ways:

 - Scale: During the school year, Sack Suppers are distributed to dozens of schools and distributed directly to kids in a way that is accessible for them.

 - Nutrition: Each Sack Supper is a well-balanced, ready-to-eat meal containing a serving of protein, fruit, vegetables, and a healthy snack.

 - Consistency: Each weekday kids can count on receiving a Sack Supper.

 If kids are unable to attend school due to a snow day, we are incapable of reaching them in a way that is safe for volunteers and kids.
 Unused Sack Suppers can often be used the next day if it’s Monday-Thursday, and are donated to other nonprofits that can use it on Fridays.

 Kids’ Food Basket believes that all children deserve good nutrition.
 We often hear stories of kids sharing their Sack Supper with siblings, and have always made accommodations to serve a sibling when the need has been brought to our attention.